 Getting Around Birmingham

-Birmingham city is very much at the heart of the UK and thrives off links to all the major motorways with links to the M5, M6, M40 and M42 via the Spaghetti Junction.
+Birmingham city is very much at the heart of the UK.
+It thrives off links to all the major motorways with links to the M5, M6, M40 and M42 via the Spaghetti Junction.
 As a transport hub with national bus and train links and a smart new tram system, Birmingham is easily connected to the rest of the UK.
-Birmingham’s Finance district highest number of insurance and finance businesses outside of London.
+Also, Birmingham’s Finance district highest number of insurance and finance businesses outside of London.
 With a number of luxury offices with restaurants, cafés or commercial outlets there are also a growing number of residential apartments.

 The Jewellery Quarter dates back over 250 years and is home to more than 500 jewellery retailers making it one of the largest concentrations of jewellery businesses in Europe.
 The JQ, as it’s known locally, is home to bars, independent restaurants and creative businesses.
 The Jewellery Quarter home to Islington Gates and Regency Place is often described as the perfect place to work, rest and play.